mcanlas/spawning-pool/README.md

 Colophon
 --------

-In the *StarCraft* video game series, one of the foundational structures for the Zerg is the **Spawning Pool**.
+The *StarCraft* video game series features the Zerg, an alien species adept at rapid evolution and genetic manipulation.
+One of the foundational structures for the Zerg is the **Spawning Pool**.